egaraujo/sauce-labs-ui-automation/README.md

 ## Test cases
 ![screenshot](https://github.com/egaraujo/sauce-labs-ui-automation/blob/main/screenshot.jpg)
 • Should not login username with no password
-• Should not login no username with password
+• Should not login missing username with password
 • Should not login inexistent user
 • Should not login locked out user
 • Should login standard user